QuantEcon/lecture-python-intro/lectures/unpleasant.md

 ## Overview

-This lecture builds on concepts and issues introduced in our  lecture on **Money Supplies and Price Levels**.
+This lecture builds on concepts and issues introduced in our lecture on {doc}`money supplies and price levels<money_inflation>`.

 That lecture describes stationary equilibria that reveal a [*Laffer curve*](https://en.wikipedia.org/wiki/Laffer_curve) in the inflation tax rate and the associated  stationary rate of return on currency.